Sauravgopinathek/TrendDigest/README.md

 A modern React-TypeScript application built with Vite for tracking and analyzing market trends with AI-powered chat functionality.Mainly Bolt Ai used all these features and tech stack to build this.

+link to the website - https://charming-cajeta-e7faa2.netlify.app/
+note : it only works in phone

 ## 🚀 Features

 - **AI Chat Interface** - Interactive chat for market trend discussions